finnishtransportagency/raita/README.md

 ### Pipeline

-Bootstrap CDK for the AWS account, if that has not been done yet: `ENVIRONMENT=dev BRANCH=main cdk bootstrap`.
+Bootstrap CDK for the AWS account, if that has not been done yet: `ENVIRONMENT=dev BRANCH=main STACK_ID=main cdk bootstrap`.
 ENVIRONMENT and BRANCH don't really matter here, but the stack requires you to set them.

 In the pipeline deployment **AWS account** and **region** are set based on the AWS profile used to deploy the pipeline - either use your cli default profile or specify the profile with --profile flag when deploying the pipeline.
+Remember to update ~/.aws/config before running bootstrap so that it'll use the right region.

 There are three variables that determine how the pipeline and the application itself are deployed to the AWS Account.
 These variables are listed below in format [ENVIRONMENT VARIABLE] --> [deduced stack variable]